flutter/plugins/packages/video_player/video_player/README.md

 This is not complete as of now.
 You can contribute to this section by [opening a pull request](https://github.com/flutter/plugins/pulls).

+### Data Sources

+You can provide a video from different data sources using different constructors.

+- `VideoPlayerController.asset` loads a video from your Flutter assets,
+- `VideoPlayerController.file` loads a video from a local file,
+- `VideoPlayerController.network` loads a video from the network, and
+- (**Android Only**) `VideoPlayerController.contentUri` loads a video from a provided content-uri.

+You cannot pass a YouTube video URI into the `VideoPlayerController.network` constructor.
+Functionality to decode YouTube URIs is not provided by this plugin.

+To learn more about the limitations of `VideoPlayerController` constructors, see the [`Constructors` documentation](https://pub.dev/documentation/video_player/latest/video_player/VideoPlayerController-class.html#constructors).

+For specific information on supported video formats on each platform, please refer back to the [Supported Formats](##supported-formats) section.

+### Looping

+You can set the looping behavior on your `_controller` (instance of `VideoPlayerController`) by calling `_controller.setLooping`. `setLooping` takes a `bool` value indicating whether the video will loop after being played once.
+Looping behavior defaults to false.

+You can also set the `_controller` to start the video at a specific timestamp by calling `_controller.seekTo`.
+`seekTo` takes a `Duration` object (`moment`) indicating the timestamp from where the video will resume the next time it is played.

+Setting looping to true and providing a to the `seekTo` method will start the video again from the provided `moment`.

+For more information on these methods, please refer to the [`setLooping` method documentation]() and the [`seekTo` method documentation]().

 ### Playback speed

 You can set the playback speed on your `_controller` (instance of `VideoPlayerController`) by